 We were relaxing around the dining room table reminiscing about a couple of mission trips we’d taken, and about present ministry.
-One friend around that table admitted to a loss of purpose due to a critical illness.
-For decades, this person who had an immeasurable impact in many lives was now pondering what on earth she could do now.
+One friend around that table admitted to a loss of purpose due to her critical illness.
+For decades, she had an immeasurable impact in many lives, but now was pondering what on earth she could do now.
 Was there any difference to be made?
 The illness had snatched the activity and purpose, which comes with being a missionary.
-Now, the adjustment of fatigue and weakness sent her to bed some days.
+Now, the adjustment of fatigue and weakness sent her to bed some days, a lot of days.
 Perhaps she felt defined by the demands of the medical journey, and this left her a slave to the unpleasant.

 As believers in Jesus, we could talk more about heaven.
 After all, heaven is our real home.
 Sometimes my mind wonders what my room will look like there.
 Do you wonder about this?

 “This light momentary affliction is preparing for us an eternal weight of glory beyond all comparison.”
 2 Corinthians 4:17